-Before creating a new scenario, you should decide on a scenario name and table suffix to identify the scenario in relation to its source file group.
+Before creating a new scenario, you should do the following:

+Decide on a scenario name and table suffix to identify the scenario in relation to its source file group.
 By default, the system uses scenario names such as "FileGroupName (V1)" to identify scenarios (where V1 is the scenario name).
 You can change this name when creating the scenario, but you should choose something that is short and descriptive.
 For more information, see About scenarios.